Searching for trade marks

 |Search for some descriptors but exclude others||3.7.21 AND 3.7.24 AND NOT 3.7.1|

 Searching using the Nice goods and/or services classification

 If you are searching by goods and/or services, use the Goods and Services Class(es) field in the Classification/Status section.

 New Zealand uses the international classification system known as the Nice Classification system to separate goods and services into different classes.
 A full list of terms classified according to the Nice Classification system can be found online on the WIPO website.

-It's also important to remember that though a similar or identical mark may be filed in a different class, the goods or services may still be similar.
-Therefore, you may wish to consider searching for similar classes as well.
-See Practice guideline 6.2: Conflicting class table.
+It's also important to remember that although a similar or identical mark to yours may be filed under a different class, the goods or services may still be similar.
+You should therefore consider extending your search to similar classes as well.

 Nice classification schedules